isja13/YouTube-Custom-Subtitles/README.txt

 Changing from certain viewing modes (ie: theater to windowed) sometimes might not update the text position right away.
 If this happens, just resize the browser window for a tiny bit and the text should return to its place.

+Video might need to be refreshed upon multiple revists for the subtitles to show.

 //////////////////

 Example videos :